tier4/AWSIM/docs/Introduction/CombinationWithAutowareAndScenarioSimulator/index.md

     If you would like to see how *SS2* works with *Autoware* using default build-in simulator - [`simple_sensor_simulator`](https://tier4.github.io/scenario_simulator_v2-docs/developer_guide/SimpleSensorSimulator/) (without running AWSIM) - we encourage you to read this [tutorial](https://autowarefoundation.github.io/autoware-documentation/main/tutorials/scenario-simulation/planning-simulation/scenario-test-simulation/).

-## Limitations

-AWSIM does not support neither ZeroMQ interface nor scenarios fully.
-Below are the limitatinos that should be considered when creating the scenarios.

-### ZeroMQ limitations

-AWSIM does not support [ZeroMQ](https://tier4.github.io/scenario_simulator_v2-docs/developer_guide/ZeroMQ/) protocol fully.

-Unsupported features are:

-1. attach_lidar_sensor
-2. attach_detection_sensor
-3. attach_occupancy_grid_sensor
-4. update_traffic_lights

-If the scenario passing conditions depends on correct execution of one of the calls above, the scenario will not execute correctly.

-### Scenarios limitations

-Within [openSCENARIO/TIER IV Scenario Format version 2.0](https://tier4.github.io/scenario_simulator_v2-docs/developer_guide/OpenSCENARIOSupport/) features, several features are not supported when working with AWSIM

-1. Conventional traffic light publishing
-2. Controller properties used by `attach_*_sensor`
-    - `pointcloudPublishingDelay`
-    - `isClairvoyant`
-    - `detectedObjectPublishingDelay`
-    - `detectedObjectPositionStandardDeviation`
-    - `detectedObjectMissingProbability`
-    - `randomSeed`

 ## Combination Architecture
 ![](awsim_ss2.png)